-- You have performed the steps in "Turn Off Your Computer" and "Before Working Inside Your Computer." - You have read the safety information in your DellTM Product Information Guide. - A component can be replaced by performing the removal procedure in reverse order.
+- You have performed the steps in "Turning Off Your Computer" on page 59 and "Before Working Inside Your Computer" on page 60. - You have read the safety information in your Dell[TM] Product Information Guide. - A component can be replaced or-if purchased separately-installed by performing the removal procedure in reverse order.